s-kania/def-windward-jps/README.md

-# def-windward-jps – Jump Point Search extension for Defold
+# def_windward_jps – Jump Point Search extension for Defold

 Native Defold extension implementing the Jump Point Search (JPS) algorithm for fast pathfinding on 2D grids.
 The code is based on the [hvillanua/jps](https://github.com/hvillanua/jps/) implementation and exposes a straightforward Lua API for configuring obstacles and requesting paths.